 Consider using valuation software to see how much items sell for when determining what to claim.
 You may be pleasantly surprised.
 TurboTax Online includes this function for free in many of its versions

 Self employed individuals or taxpayers who have significant investment income should make quarterly estimated tax payments.
 If you wait to pay your taxes when you file your income tax return, you'll pay underpayment penalties to the tune of about 5 percent per annum for each quarter that the taxes aren't paid.

 Forgetting to claim the mortgage points paid by the seller.
 This is a completely legal tax maneuver taxpayers often overlook.
 You can claim the points paid by the seller as long as you also reduce the tax basis of your new home by the amount of seller-paid points you are deducting.
 This is strictly beneficial to you, so you'll not be fined or audited if you fail to take advantage of it.

-H&R Block is designed to triple-check all calculations, the filing process, and any and all credits and deductions claimed, to make absolutely certain that you are not making costly mistakes that can result in penalties, and that you don't miss out on any possible tax savings.
+TurboTax Online is designed to triple-check all calculations, the filing process, and any and all credits and deductions claimed, to make absolutely certain that you are not making costly mistakes that can result in penalties, and that you don't miss out on any possible tax savings.